 - minor repairs

 Find out more about the criteria we use to assess grant applications in our Grant Funding – Future direction and priorities document [PDF, 30KB].

 We are also moving to a more outcomes based assessment of applications, you can find out more about the outcomes that we would like your application to meet in our Grants outcomes framework document.

 4 How to apply

-We accept applications for Historic Environment Repair Grants throughout the year.
-These are considered in three batches, with closing dates of 31 January, 31 May and 30 September.
+We accept applications for Historic Environment Repair Grants throughout the year, however, these are considered in three batches, with closing dates of 31 January, 31 May and 30 September.

-Application is through our Grants Online Portal.
-New users must register with the portal first.Apply online now
+Application is through our Grants Online Application System.
+New users must register to use the system.Apply online now

 Please contact us if you have any queries about the Historic Environment Repair Grant.

 Telephone: 0131 668 8801